markstringer-dti/markstringer-dti.github.io/dti.md

 What might happen if you try to deliver a project and you haven't read this book?
 Well, there's a good chance that you won't spot the pirate ship (Chapter 2) until it's too late.
 If that happens, there's a very good chance that you'll end up in a trench warfare project (Chapter 3) .
 It might take you far too long to realise that there's nothing you can do about it, and that you need to leave.

 Let's say you and your team is good, or it gets lucky.
 Its members admit to themselves that there's a pirate ship coming.
 They tackle the problems that they need to tackle.
-If you haven't read this book you won't know about flowers and fruit (Chapter 4).
+If you haven't read this book you won't know about flowers and fruit (Chapter 6).
 And not knowing about that, you, or ytour team, might be tempted to delay putting working software in the hands of users.

-If you haven't read about the swamp in Chapter 7, there's a good chance that you won't have hired the best user research team you can find.
+If you haven't read about the swamp (Chapter 4) , there's a good chance that you won't have hired the best user research team you can find.
 And so you won't have a detailed map of the user and stakeholder ecosystem.
 Even if you tackled the pirate ship the minute you saw it, there might still be trouble.
 Even if you pushed working software as far as you could along the right dimensions, your project might still not go well.
 Without a map of the stakeholder ecosystem to influence decisions, the chances are, your project won't do as well as it could.
 There's less chance you'll have moved from "flowers" to "fruit" and you'll have no idea what that means.

 Finally, if you don't read this book, there's a good chance you're going to feel bad, even when you're doing the right things.
 Oh, wow, I just thought of this, if you don't read this book, there's a chance you're going to feel good, even when you're doing the wrong things.